Careers360 Logo

 Upcoming Event

-NCERT Solutions for Class 12 Maths Chapter 12 Linear Programming provided here.
-These NCERT solutions are prepared by expert team at Careers360 considering the latest syllabus of CBSE 2023-24.
-This ch 12 maths class 12 helps solving and finding optimal solutions to problems related to maximising profit or minimising cost.
-NCERT linear programming class 12 solutions will help in formulating these real life problems into a mathematical model.
-You should practise linear programming problems (lpp class 12) for getting command of concepts and in depth understanding of this linear programming class 12 chapter.
+NCERT Solutions for Class 12 Maths Chapter 12 Linear Programming are provided here.
+These NCERT solutions are prepared by the expert team at Careers360 considering the latest syllabus of CBSE 2024-25.
+In this chapter, we shall study some linear programming problems and their solutions by the graphical method only, though there are many other methods also to solve these problems.
+In the solutions of Chapter 12 Maths Class 12, we will discuss how to find optimal solutions to problems related to maximizing profit or minimizing cost.
+Class 12 linear programming ncert solutions will help in formulating these real-life problems into a mathematical model.
+You should practice linear programming problems to get a command of concepts and an in-depth understanding of this linear programming class 12 chapter.

 This Story also Contains

-4. NCERT Linear Programming Class 12 Questions And Answers (Intext Questions and Exercise)
+3. NCERT Linear Programming Class 12 Questions And Answers (Exercise)

 NCERT Solutions for Class 12 Maths Chapter 12 Linear Programming